top of page

 • Check your internet connection before the lesson.

 • If internet connection speeds are slow, try turning the video off.
-Video takes a lot of bandwidth, but teachers/students don't always need video.
+Video takes a lot of bandwidth, but we don't always need video in an online lesson.

 bottom of page